shaniklein/Multi-Threaded-Book-Store-Management/README.md

-# SPL191-Assignment-2
+# Multi-Threaded-Online-Book-Store-Management
-My solution for assigmnet 2 in Systems Programming Course BGU University
+In the following assignment I implemented an online book store with a delivery option based on Micro-Service framework .
+This code is part of my solution for assigmnet 2 in Systems Programming Course BGU University (SPL191)

 ### Assignment Definition
 In the following assignment I implemented a simple Micro-Service framework, which I then use to implement an online book store with a delivery option.